-Join Nick Brazzi for an in-depth discussion in this video Using Internet Explorer, part of Up and Running with Surface 3 and Surface Pro 3.
+Join Nick Brazzi for an in-depth discussion in this video Using Internet Explorer, part of Learning Surface 3 and Surface Pro 3.

 - Internet Explorer's probably one of the very first applications that you're gonna launch on the Surface.
 It's the built-in web browser that comes with Windows.
 We've already used it a little bit in this course but there are some important features that I wanna make sure that we cover.
 Internet Explorer is particularly interesting because it can behave as a desktop application or as a tablet style, full-screen, touch application.
 I'll show you what I mean.
 First, I wanna make sure that Internet Explorer is pinned to both the taskbar and the Start screen.